devbrainlab/devbrainlab.github.io/jekyll/people.markdown

     image: Stephanie.jpg
     email: sgonzal7@uoregon.edu
     body:  Stephanie is an undergraduate research assistant in the lab double majoring in Psychology and Spanish and double minoring in sustainable business and Latinx studies.
+  - name: Keegan Alvarado
+    image: Keegan.jpg
+    email: kalvarad@uoregon.edu
+    body:   Keegan is the lab manager for Dr. Skowron’s Family Biobehavioral Health Lab.
+He is a senior at the University of Oregon and will graduate with a B.S. in Psychology in Spring of 2023.
+Keegan hopes to pursue a Ph.D. in clinical psychology, where he is interested in researching the biobehavioral patterns that underlie chronic mental health struggles.
+He hopes to increase existing therapeutic efficacy by investigating mindful parenting, inflammation, metabolic function, stress, diet, and nutritional deficiencies.
+Keegan’s long-term goal is to expand upon Multisystemic Therapy (MST) to help at-risk youth and families achieve and maintain lasting wellness.
+  - name: Valerie Owusu-Hienno
+    image: Valerie.jpg
+    email: vowusuhi@uoregon.edu
+    body:   Valerie is an Undergraduate Research Assistant majoring in Neuroscience and minoring in Chemistry and Global Health (UO Class of 2026).
+Valerie is working with Victoria through the Hui Undergraduate Research Scholars Program.
   - name: Alumni
     image: Jeya.jpg
     body: Our Alumni have their own page [here!](https://devbrainlab.org/alumni)